-In Chris’ Alexander Technique review, he explains what it is in simple terms (or tries to), shares the five most interesting things he learned from ten sessions, and gives his opinion on whether it has the potential to go mainstream and fix the way all us normal people move.
+In this Alexander Technique review, Chris shares his definition of it, the five most interesting things he learned from ten sessions, and his opinion on whether it has the potential fix the way all us normal people move.

 If It Works For Famous People…